Teignmouth Electron: Sailing history

-The attempted launch of the Teignmouth Electron took place on 23 September into the river at Brundall when Crowhurst's wife, Clare, tried to christen the ship by breaking a bottle of champagne against the boat's hull.
+The attempted launch of the Teignmouth Electron took place on 23 September into the river at Brundall when Crowhurst's wife, Clare, tried to christen the vessel by breaking a bottle of champagne against the boat's hull.
 However, the bottle didn't shatter and instead bounced off the hull, which prompted John Eastwood to take the bottle and properly break it against the boat, completing the launch.

 The Electron was tested in open water from Brundall, down the River Yare, and then by sea to Teignmouth.
 The voyage was meant to be completed in three days, but instead took two weeks.
 On this voyage, due to an abrupt halt commanded by Crowhurst to avoid a chain ferry, the Electron was swung into the river bank by the tide and her starboard float was holed.
 On this maiden journey, it was also discovered that the Electron could not perform windward, an issue Crowhurst would encounter again once the race began.

 The Electron set sail from Teignmouth Harbour at 4:52 pm on 31 October 1968.
 Based on his logs, it is believed Crowhurst's voyage lasted in total 243 days; his last log entry is dated 24 June 1969.
 The Electron was at sea for a total of 252 days before being found ghosting, adrift a shipping lane.

 Upon starting the race the boat immediately experienced problems.
 Three days into the journey, the Hasler self-steering gear shed two screws, which led Crowhurst to discover that he had no spare screws or bolts aboard the craft.
 He salvaged screws off of non-necessary gear but any more shedding would result in loss of control of the craft while Crowhurst was not at the helm.
 His logline, which judged distance travelled, was also caught on the boat's rudder and the rotator jammed.
 His Racal radio receiver also did not transmit, a problem Crowhurst struggled with for four days before realizing it had just been a blown fuse.
 On 5 November, he discovered that the port bow float and tack were taking on water, and the whole compartment had been flooded up to the deck.